-In a situation where there is inclement weather, but classes are in session and offices are open, individuals (commuting students and faculty/staff) must use their best judgment as to whether or not they feel comfortable traveling on the roadways.
-In these circumstances, it is up to the individual to decide whether or not to travel to campus and (because it only rarely occurs) most professors are understanding of absences due to weather.
+In a situation where there is inclement weather, but classes are in session and offices are open, commuting students, faculty and staff must use their best judgment as to whether they feel comfortable traveling on the roadways.
+In these circumstances, it is up to the individual to decide whether to travel to campus.
+Because these circumstances occur only rarely, most professors are understanding of absences due to weather.

-The College asks that employees make an effort to notify supervisors of their planned absence and their intention to use leave credits, as appropriate.
-If the employee can perform their work from home and take advantage of the current telecommuting policy, then they would not need to charge accruals.
+The College asks that employees make an effort to notify supervisors of their planned absence and their intention to use leave credits, as appropriate, or perform their work from home in accordance with SUNY’s telecommuting policy.

 Online class meetings will take place as originally scheduled unless otherwise noted.
 Faculty members who are unable to host online class meetings as scheduled are encouraged to notify students as quickly as possible upon making that determination.